ha5dzs/volciclab-utilities/Velmex/Readme.md

 ### `volciclab_velmex_init.m`

-This is the big script that resets the controller, sets the motor speeds to the maximum, moves the stages to find the endstops, and then moves the entire contraption to the middle and the rotator to 0°.
+This is the big script that resets the controller, sets the motor speeds to the maximum, moves the stages to find the end stops, and then moves the entire contraption to the middle and the rotator to 0°.
 Afterwards, it resets the coordinate system for this to be origin, and you can use it as a default.

 In addition, this script measures the length of each linear stage in steps, and calculates the middle position for you.
 These variables are added to the `velmex` structure, namely: